 I wouldn’t stain a door without taking it down on days that are too humid, rainy, too cold, too hot, or too windy either.
 Check above for my reasons for avoiding each one.

-You’ll also want to put a drop cloth down to protect your floors while you work.
+You’ll also want to put a plastic drop cloth down to protect your floors while you work.
 Then use painters tape to protect the hardware on the door from the stain.

 Be sure to follow the product guidelines and instructions for whichever gel stain you decide to use.

 It’s also very important to follow the products guidelines for Dry Time too.

 If you apply a second coat or top coat too soon, it can ruin the finish or make it take a lot longer for the finish to dry and fully harden.

 Apply Top Coat